ciscodocs/ltrent-2008-clemea25/docs/overview.md

 ## Disclaimer

-Although the lab design and configuration examples could be used as a reference, for design related questions please contact your representative at Cisco, or a Cisco partner.
+This training document is to familiarize participants with SD-WAN route leaking and service insertion.
+The lab design and configuration examples are tweaked to illustrate the lab content and are not a real design, thus not all recommended features are used, or enabled optimally.
+For a design related questions please contact your representative at Cisco, or a Cisco partner.
 ## Lab Access

 From your workstation open an RDP (Remote Desktop) session to the following host named "wkst1":